AI-powered resource discovery. Free. For everyone who serves.

 Kay Taylor — Board

-Organizational leader and consultant, MBA.
-Personal development and transformational practice.
+Organizational leader and consultant, MBA, specializing in personal development and transformational practice.

 Who Is Committed